-Sobeys pulls support from wellness expo as man convicted in son’s meningitis death to be featured speaker
+Man convicted in son’s meningitis death removed from wellness expo lineup

-A national grocery chain said on Sunday that it's no longer a sponsor of a series of "wellness" expositions where a man convicted in the death of his toddler was listed as a featured speaker.
+A national grocery chain said Sunday that it's no longer a sponsor of a series of "wellness" expositions where a man convicted in the death of his toddler was listed as a featured speaker.

 Sobeys had been sponsoring the Health and Wellness Expos of Canada, which on Sunday morning listed David Stephan as a speaker at events this month and next in Saskatoon, Winnipeg, Calgary and Edmonton.

-In an emailed statement, a spokeswoman said the company couldn't support the organizers' decision to host Stephan as a speaker.
+In an e-mailed statement, a spokeswoman said the company couldn't support the organizers' decision to host Stephan as a speaker.

-And by Sunday afternoon, Stephan's name was removed from the expo's website and links to the events' schedules no longer worked.
+By Sunday afternoon, Stephan's name was removed from the expo's website and links to the events' schedules no longer worked.

-Representatives for the Health and Wellness Expos did not immediately respond to requests for comment.
+"He's no longer involved with our company in any way shape or form," said Rick Thiessen, the expo's owner, when reached by phone on Sunday.

 In 2016, Stephan and his wife were both found guilty of failing to provide the necessaries of life in their son Ezekiel's 2012 death from bacterial meningitis.